 THE PREDATORY ANIMAL BALL by Jennifer Fliss

-In a society where the predators are always the ones doing the celebrating, Jennifer Fliss’s debut collection of short stories, THE PREDATORY ANIMAL BALL, crashes the party.
+In a society where the predators are always the ones doing the celebrating, Jennifer Fliss’s debut short story collection, THE PREDATORY ANIMAL BALL, crashes the party.
 These stories are about the people left in the predators' wake, and the large and small ways in which their grief and fear manifest.
 Predators appear in the places we least expect it, and this collection turns the previously accepted hierarchies upside down in a series of flash fiction that are often absurd, but always cutting.

 Advance Praise for THE PREDATORY ANIMAL BALL: